TMC Fluidized Sand Bed Filters

 Second; I attempt to give practical and educated/professional tips to getting the most out of your filter.
 I attempt to avoid the anecdotal reviews that permeate much of the internet such as those surrounding the Rena Smart HOB filter where uninformed users give negative reviews of what is in reality the positive of this filter: its unmatched HOB filter efficiency (see the HOB filter section for more).

 This is why I strongly recommend readers avoid the popular Internet trend of customer reviews (such as on Amazon), as what I have found is often persons are simply not using their products correctly (in negative reviews) or are giving positive reviews of equipment based on initial use, however long term use often reveals a short lived defective product (such as the plethora of Internal UVs or the Turbo-Twist)

 Third; I should point out that I do not believe in "magic" filters, conditioners, etc. that will do everything.
-Even products I really believe in, such as the Wonder Shell or Aquarium Cleaning Machine, could use some renaming.
-If it was up to me, the Wonder Shell, is not a “Wonder” but a useful tool (maybe “mineral block”) and the Aquarium Cleaning Machine is not a “monthly maintenance miracle” but a very useful tool for proper husbandry.
+Even products I really believe in, such as the Wonder Shell, could use some renaming.
+If it was up to me, the Wonder Shell, is not a “Wonder” but a useful tool (maybe “mineral block”).

 I sell several filters that are great and that I believe in, even though they are not moneymakers.
 I just want people to be happy with them and enjoy their pond or aquarium.

 In each section below, I discuss the attributes (and weaknesses) of each type of filter and I give trouble shooting tips for each as well.